Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 Deterministic means that given the same `Member`, the fitness function should always return the same fitness score.
 This is because the fitness of a member may be evaluated multiple times during the evolutionary process, and inconsistent results could lead to unpredictable behavior.

 Discriminative means that the fitness function should be able to discriminate between different members of the population.
 That is, members with different genes should have different fitness scores.
-Although fitness function do not have to be strictly discriminative, if many members have the same fitness score, the evolutionary algorithm may have a harder time deciding which members are better.
+Although fitness functions do not have to be strictly discriminative, if many members have the same fitness score, the evolutionary algorithm may have a harder time deciding which members are better.

 Lucky for us, the `rmagick` library provides an [`Image#difference`](https://rmagick.github.io/image1.html#difference) method that fits the bill. `Image#difference` compares two images and returns three numbers that represent how different they are: `mean_erorr_per_pixel`, `normalized_mean_error`, and `normalized_maximum_error`.
 We'll use the `normalized_mean_error` to calculate our fitness score.[^normalized_mean_error]